my-devices/sdk/README.md

 as well as it contains important information regarding the directory structure and the build system of the SDK.

-The SDK contains the WebTunnel library, which implements the tunnel protocol used by macchina.io REMOTE.
+The SDK contains the `WebTunnel` library, which implements the tunnel protocol used by macchina.io REMOTE.
 Furthermore, the following executables are included:

-  - [*WebTunnelAgent*](WebTunnel/WebTunnelAgent/README.md): This executable, also known as Device Agent, runs on the device and creates the secure tunnel between the device and the macchina.io REMOTE server.
+  - [`WebTunnelAgent`](WebTunnel/WebTunnelAgent/README.md): This executable, also known as Device Agent, runs on the device and creates the secure tunnel between the device and the macchina.io REMOTE server.
 This is the most important component of the macchina.io REMOTE SDK.
-  - [*WebTunnelClient*](WebTunnel/WebTunnelClient/README.md): This executable can run on a client machine (Windows, macOS or Linux) to create a secure tunnel from the client machine to the remote device, via macchina.io REMOTE.
-It is required for tunneling TCP-based protocols not directly supported by macchina.io REMOTE, such Modbus/TCP.
+  - [`remote-client`](WebTunnel/WebTunnelClient/README.md): This executable can run on a client machine (Windows, macOS or Linux) to create a secure tunnel from the client machine to the remote device, via macchina.io REMOTE.
+It is required for tunneling TCP-based protocols not directly supported by macchina.io REMOTE, such Modbus/TCP, OPC-UA, database connections, etc.
-  - [*WebTunnelSSH*](WebTunnel/WebTunnelSSH/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to the remote device, then launches a SSH client using that tunnel connection.
+  - [`remote-ssh`](WebTunnel/WebTunnelSSH/README.md): This is a variant of `remote-client` that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to the remote device, then launches a SSH client using that tunnel connection.
-  - [*WebTunnelSCP*](WebTunnel/WebTunnelSCP/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to the remote device, then launches a SCP (Secure/SSH File Copy) client (`scp`) using that tunnel connection.
+  - [`remote-scp`](WebTunnel/WebTunnelSCP/README.md): This is a variant of `remote-client` that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to the remote device, then launches a SCP (Secure/SSH File Copy) client (`scp`) using that tunnel connection.
-  - [*WebTunnelSFTP*](WebTunnel/WebTunnelSFTP/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to the remote device, then launches a SFTP (Secure/SSH File Transfer Protocol) client using that tunnel connection.
+  - [`remote-sftp`](WebTunnel/WebTunnelSFTP/README.md): This is a variant of `remote-client` that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to the remote device, then launches a SFTP (Secure/SSH File Transfer Protocol) client using that tunnel connection.
-  - [*WebTunnelVNC*](WebTunnel/WebTunnelVNC/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to a remote device running a VNC (Virtual Network Computing) server, then launches a VNC remote desktop client using that tunnel connection.
+  - [`remote-vnc`](WebTunnel/WebTunnelVNC/README.md): This is a variant of `remote-client` that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to a remote device running a VNC (Virtual Network Computing) server, then launches a VNC remote desktop client using that tunnel connection.
-  - [*WebTunnelRDP*](WebTunnel/WebTunnelRDP/README.md): This is a variant of WebTunnelClient that first creates a tunnel connection from your local machine (Windows, macOS) to a remote Windows device (which must have the remote desktop feature enabled), then launches a Microsoft Remote Desktop (RDP) client using that tunnel connection.
+  - [`remote-rdp`](WebTunnel/WebTunnelRDP/README.md): This is a variant of `remote-client` that first creates a tunnel connection from your local machine (Windows, macOS) to a remote Windows device (which must have the remote desktop feature enabled), then launches a Microsoft Remote Desktop (RDP) client using that tunnel connection.